fuhrmanator/course-activity-planner/README.md

 ### General principle

 Moodle activities can be planned relative to Seminars, Practica and Laboratories.
-Each activity adapts it's start and end dates with the calendar of specific dates.
+Each activity adapts its start and end dates with the calendar of specific dates.

 `<activity to plan> <start at activity> <end at activity>`